Lots of great stuff ... !!

 john petters = keeping the flag flying on this side of the pond

-jelly roll morton = Mike Meddings 'tour de force'
+jelly roll morton = Mike Meddings (RIP) 'tour de force'

 djml = Dixieland jazz mailing list for fun and erudition